NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 - change hard-coded errors and warnings
 - hide text on any user interface items

-EZ Wild Apricot Web Designer module can be used to make Wild Apricot sites bi-lingual by dynamically replacing strings with a translated string.
-A translator will use a comma separated value (CSV)-formatted configuration file that is easily editable, making it easy to maintain hundreds of modifications in a human-readable file.
-A standard file with over 600 English-to-French  Wild Apricot labels and strings is included.
+EZ Wild Apricot Web Designer module can be used to make Wild Apricot sites multilingual by dynamically replacing standard text messages and labels with a translations.
+A translator will use a comma separated value (CSV)-formatted configuration file that is easily editable, making it easy to maintain hundreds of translations.
+A standard file with over 600 standard English-to-French WildApricot text messages and labels is included.

 ### Browser Based CSS Inspector

-After successful installation, go to the public view of your Wild Apricot website, and  add `?dev` into the URL.
-This will switch EZ Wild Apricot Web Designer into a "development" mode.
-You can then click on any element on the page to inspect its CSS naming properties.
+After successful installation, go to the public view of your Wild Apricot website, look for the "Show Inspector" link near the bottom of your WildApricot site.
+Alternatively you can add `/?dev` into the URL of any WildApricot page in Public View.
+This will show the Inspector Panel  and allow you to hover over any element.
+Click on any element or bounding box on the page to identify its CSS properties

 There are 3 potential values that will show up when you click on any element on a page:
 - the [Element ID](https://www.w3schools.com/htmL/html_id.asp)